uptonking/note4yaoo/lib-saas-strapi-docs.md

   - Now, Strapi is an open-source headless CMS that gives developers the freedom to choose their favorite tools and frameworks and allows editors to manage and distribute their content using their application's admin panel
   - Based on a plugin system, Strapi is a flexible CMS whose admin panel and API are extensible - and which every part is customizable to match any use case.
   - Strapi also has a built-in user system to manage in detail what the administrators and end users have access to.

+- we utilize future flags, which provide a way to enable unstable features at your own risk

 -
 -